NREL/resstock/docs/read_the_docs/source/tutorial/setup_analysis_project.rst

   **Manual Sampling**: To run the sampling script yourself, from the command line execute, e.g. ``ruby resources/run_sampling.rb -p project_national -n 10000 -o buildstock.csv``, and a file ``buildstock.csv`` will be created in the ``resources`` directory.

   If a custom ``buildstock.csv`` file is located in a project's ``housing_characteristics`` directory when you run the project, it will automatically be used to generate simulations.
-If it’s not found, the ``run_sampling.rb`` script will be run automatically on OpenStudio-Server to create one.
-You’ll also want to make sure that the number of buildings in the sampling csv file matches the max value for the Building ID argument in the Build Existing Model, as that tells OpenStudio how many datapoints to run.
-(For each datapoint, the measure will then look up its building description from the sampling csv.)
+If it’s not found, the sampling will be run automatically to create one.
+For each datapoint, the measure will then look up its building description from the sampled csv.

   You can use this manual sampling process to downselect which simulations you want to run.
 For example, you can use the command above to generate a ``buildstock.csv`` for the entire U.S. and then open up this file in Excel and delete all of the rows that you don't want to simulate (e.g., all rows that aren't in New York).
 Keep in mind that if you do this, you will need to re-enumerate the "Building" column as "1" through the number of rows.